Minnesota DUI Laws, Limits, and Penalties

 • Pass a DWI knowledge test

-• Complete a driver’s license application and pay fees
+• Complete a driver’s license application and pay the fees

 • Complete a chemical health assessment program